 Another neat and sustainable practice is collecting rainwater.
 Tamara and her husband collected an impressive 8000 liters of water this year which they use to water their trees and plants.
 This is done with a large water tank kept in their garden.

 Another great aspect of Tamara and Samantha’s busy lives is working on their own businesses aside from Campspace land growth, land maintenance, and resource collecting.
 Samantha for instance uses the harvested American Oakwood from her forest to create wooden coasters and different prints!

 Just like any new habit, we try to incorporate in our lives, maintaining sustainability is the best habit you can choose.
 Our hosts are not only practicing sustainability, but they are living a sustainable lifestyle, sticking to it, and improving in small ways.
 This shows how incredible their commitments and results are.

 Samantha shared that sustainability means “living in harmony with nature”.
 To be present in her forest alone, practicing mindfulness, and forest bathing are reasons to keep living a sustainable lifestyle.
 Samantha’s way of improving her lifestyle outdoors is by making sure she maintains her sustainable habits.

 By simply living a sustainable life, in itself is their favorite sustainable activity.

-It is no question that these two hosts work hard and inspire others.
-Being present in green spaces does wonders for one’s physical and mental health.
+It is no question that these two hosts work hard and inspire others, including guests.
+Being present in green spaces does wonders to one’s physical and mental health.
 And you can very much be part of it, even meet Tamara and Samantha, and experience their rich food forest.
-You can start small and expand your options of sustainable activities by visiting one of our camp spaces.
-If you want to read more about how to be a sustainable host, read this article.
+You can start small and expand your options of sustainable activities by visiting one of our campspaces.

 Up to 95% CO2 reduction if you book a campspace adventure.
 Learn more